buildbot/buildbot/master/docs/manual/cfg-workers-libvirt.rst

 ---------------------------

 You need to create a base image for your builds that has everything needed to build your software.
-You need to configure the base image with a buildbot slave that is configured to connect to the master on boot.
+You need to configure the base image with a buildbot worker that is configured to connect to the master on boot.

 Because this image may need updating a lot, we strongly suggest scripting its creation.

-If you want to have multiple slaves using the same base image it can be annoying to duplicate the image just to change the buildbot credentials.
+If you want to have multiple workers using the same base image it can be annoying to duplicate the image just to change the buildbot credentials.
-One option is to use libvirt's DHCP server to allocate an identity to the slave: DHCP sets a hostname, and the slave takes its identity from that.
+One option is to use libvirt's DHCP server to allocate an identity to the worker: DHCP sets a hostname, and the worker takes its identity from that.

 Doing all this is really beyond the scope of the manual, but there is a :file:`vmbuilder` script and a :file:`network.xml` file to create such a DHCP server in :file:`contrib/` (:ref:`Contrib-Scripts`) that should get you started: